qaqaqaqaowh/Stuff/ver2/README.md

 ## Conclusion

 React is a really powerful tool that a frontend developer can use to increase productivity and reduce development time.
+This is especially important when we are working with big projects where we have to work with a lot of pages.

 ~~**PSST!
 More jobs done in shorter amount of time means more \$\$.**~~

 The demand for frontend developers who knows how to work with React is on the rise right now, so learning React will also increase the chance of getting a job as well!

-So if you're intrested in signing up for our React bootcamp...
+If you're intrested in signing up for our React bootcamp...